hlascelles/karina_personal_website/_posts/notes/2021-10-06-phd-survival-guide.md

 Explore your PhD options widely in terms of academic areas (and geographical ones too).
 If you find a particular area of research important (and hopefully interesting too) and you are motivated to learn, you'll be able to make a valuable scientific contribution even if you have no prior training in that specific area.
 On a selfish level, it also adds value to your PhD as you'll essentially get a free Masters degree in a new subject or two.

+**May 2023 update:** A book called [Towards a Global Core Value System in Doctoral Education](https://www.uclpress.co.uk/products/176624) was published in 2022 (with open-access PDF).
+If I was about to start my PhD I would probably want to read it.
+And if it's good, I'd make my supervisor read it too.

 <a name="start"></a>
 # Starting a PhD